icopy-site/awesome/docs/awesome/awesome-bigdata.md

 ## Frameworks

 * [Bistro](https://github.com/asavinov/bistro) - general-purpose data processing engine for both batch and stream analytics.
 It is based on a novel data model, which represents data via *functions* and processes data via *column operations* as opposed to having only set operations in conventional approaches like MapReduce or SQL.
 * [IBM Streams](https://www.ibm.com/analytics/us/en/technology/stream-computing/) - platform for distributed processing and real-time analytics.
-Integrates with many of the popular technologies in the Big Data ecosystem (https://github.com/onurakpolat/awesome-bigdata/blob/master/Kafka, HDFS, Spark, etc.)
+Integrates with many of the popular technologies in the Big Data ecosystem (Kafka, HDFS, Spark, etc.)
 * [Apache Hadoop](http://hadoop.apache.org/) - framework for distributed processing.
-Integrates MapReduce (https://github.com/onurakpolat/awesome-bigdata/blob/master/parallel processing), YARN (https://github.com/onurakpolat/awesome-bigdata/blob/master/job scheduling) and HDFS (https://github.com/onurakpolat/awesome-bigdata/blob/master/distributed file system).
+Integrates MapReduce (parallel processing), YARN (job scheduling) and HDFS (distributed file system).
 * [Tigon](https://github.com/caskdata/tigon) - High Throughput Real-time Stream Processing Framework.
 * [Pachyderm](http://pachyderm.io/) - Pachyderm is a data storage platform built on Docker and Kubernetes to provide reproducible data processing and analysis.
 * [Polyaxon](https://github.com/polyaxon/polyaxon) - A platform for reproducible and scalable machine learning and deep learning.